 Now if you connect to VPN Server 1 using WireGuard client and check your external IP address you will notice that it belongs to VPN Server 2.

-However, if you run DNS leak test then you will notice that it reports both VPN Server 1 and VPN Server 2 DNS servers.
-This happens because by default WireSock Gateway uses local DNS server to speed up DNS resolutions.
-And obviously it may be undesired behaviour in case of double-hop VPN where you would probably want to delegate all DNS resolutions to VPN Server 2.
+However, if you run DNS leak test, then you will notice that it reports both VPN Server 1 and VPN Server 2 DNS servers.
+This happens because by default, WireSock Gateway uses a local DNS server to speed up DNS resolutions.
+And obviously, it may be undesired behavior in case of double-hop VPN where you would probably want to delegate all DNS resolutions to VPN Server 2.

-Luckily this is very easy to fix.
+Luckily, this is easy to fix.
 WireSock Gateway service has a special command line parameter which defines DNS servers to use.
 So, just start cmd as Administrator on VPN Server 1 and reconfigure WireSock service to use the chosen DNS servers.
-In the example below we set DNS servers to 220.127.116.11 and 18.104.22.168:
+In the example below, we set DNS servers to 188.8.131.52 and 184.108.40.206:

-Please avoid trying to chain WireGuard tunnels using wiresock-service running in NAT mode because you risk to loose the network connectivity.
-After the quick research I have found out that the problem is caused by EnableRouter function internally called by wiresock-service to utilize the Windows built-in routing.
-When called with WireGuard client connection active it results in routing WireGuard transport UDP packets from the default network adapter to the WireGuard interface breaking the tunnel and subsequently the network connectivity.
+Please avoid trying to chain WireGuard tunnels using wiresock-service running in NAT mode because you risk losing the network connectivity.
+After the quick research, I have found out that the problem is caused by EnableRouter function internally called by wiresock-service to utilize the Window’s built-in routing.
+When called with WireGuard client connection active, it results in routing WireGuard transport UDP packets from the default network adapter to the WireGuard interface, breaking the tunnel and subsequently the network connectivity.